mattbuergler/pdp-uq/README.md

 [4] Johnson, R. A. (2024). quantile-forest: A Python Package for Quantile Regression Forests.
 Journal of Open Source Software, 9(93), 5976.

+[5] Bürgler, M., Valero, D., Hohermuth, B., Boes, R. M., \&  Vetsch, D. F. 2024a.
+Dataset for "Uncertainties in Measurements of Bubbly Flows Using Phase-Detection Probes".
+ETH Zurich Research Collection. https://doig.org/10.3929/ethz-b-000664463.

+## Citation

+If you use this package in academic work, please consider citing our work (tba).